La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le remna
 : the humans

-Note that **le prenu** means _the people_, _the persons_.
-In fairy tales and fantastic stories not only humans (**le remna**) but animals or alien beings from other planets can be persons.
+Note that **le prenu** means _the people_ or _the persons_.
+In fairy tales and fantastic stories, not only humans (**lo'e remna**) but also animals or alien beings from other planets can be considered persons.

-These words can be used for describing genetically determined sex (both in animals and humans) as opposed to gender:
+These words can be used to describe genetically determined sex (both in animals and humans) as opposed to gender:

 le fetsi
 : the female